suncoast-devs/handbook/lessons/full-stack-build-an-app-add-support-for-reviews/index.md

 ## Updating the interface to return the list of reviews

-First we need to add a type definition for a review in `types.ts`
+First, we need to add a type definition for a review in `types.ts`.

 ```typescript
 export type ReviewType = {